Princeton Ballet School

 Do you do recitals?

 No, we are not a recital school but we do offer extensive performance opportunities.
-Our professional company, American Repertory Ballet, performs Nutcracker every year, and students in level Intermediate 1 and up are eligible to audition for it.
-Every spring, the school presents a full length ballet that all students in Primary A and up are eligible to perform in.
+Our professional company, American Repertory Ballet, performs The Nutcracker every year, and students in level Intermediate 1 and up are eligible to audition for it.
+Every spring, the school presents a full-length ballet that all students in Primary A and up are eligible to perform in.
 There is no audition.
 It is an optional activity.
 Rehearsals take place on the weekends outside of class time.

 What are your COVID-19 safety guidelines?